How To Choose the Best Vacuum

 However, many houses nowadays have a smooth floor with combination of a range of materials, area rugs and even some wall-to-wall carpeting.
-So if you own a house like this, a canister will be ideal.
+So if you own a house like this, a canister will be ideal for carpet cleaning.

 4. Traffic and Carpet Soiling

 Most carpet soiling is from the shoes of people or the feet of pets.

 If your house has synthetic fiber carpeting and/or rugs and high traffic, consider a vacuum cleaner with destructive bristles on the revolving brush.
 Vacuum cleaners with dense, stiff bristles are great for removing these dry soils from the carpet pile where they can be brushed from the surface of the carpet and cleaned away.

 Another dry soil which won’t abrade your fiber but is one of the most pervasive is dog or cat hair.
 Pet hair is most effectively removed with a revolving brush with stiff, densely packed brushes.

 If you don’t have much traffic and no special soiling conditions in your house, you can opt for a less aggressive vacuum cleaner.
 However, the general rule of thumb is to choose the most hostile vacuum cleaner that your carpet and rug fibers can safely stand.

 Synthetic fibers are very durable so you can choose the most fesity household vacuum cleaner without fear of fiber damage.